UW mask mandate continued until February

 As part of the plan, all students, staff and faculty will also undergo COVID-19 testing when students return to campus in January.
 After that, the university will continue surveillance testing 3% of the school community each week.

-The plan also included a recommendation to require all employees in University of Wyoming health care settings to be vaccinated against COVID-19.
+The plan also included a recommendation to require all employees in University of Wyoming health care settings to be vaccinated9.

 At the moment, the vaccine is optional for most university employees.
 The school does require staff at its Early Care and Education center to be vaccinated, however.